VeriFIT/toris/AUTOMATAFORMAT.md

 # The Mata file format for automata (.mata format)

+> [!WARNING]
+> The Mata library currently supports only a subset of the whole format.
+Notably, the Mata library supports NFAs, but not AFAs nor transducers.
+The Mata library may also not support all the additional features described in the format, such as special formulas, tracks, etc.

 ## Top-level file structure
 * The format is **line**-based.
 Lines can be connected by `\`.
 * Lines are parsed into tokens.
 Tokens are delimited by white spaces, the format is **white space sensitive** with exception of formulas in transitions where expressions could be written without white spaces separating tokens.